 This certainly recognizes that unlike the fictional worlds of Quentin Tarantino’s films, we never get to exact revenge on a certain culture for the hurt they have caused us, and the damage to our generations.
 According to Derrida, we must forgive, we must find a political or judicial way to ‘make nice’.
 We are foolishly forced to accept forgiveness as a solution even when it does very little to provide one that will heal our cultural wounds.
 This is an awkward, if meaningless human ceremony.

 The Torah stresses “eye for eye, tooth for tooth” (Exodus 21:24).
 The New Testament however, presents a contrarian set of values: to “turn the other cheek” when wronged, as Jesus preaches during the Sermon on the Mount (Matthew 5:38).
-Derrida believed that within the atheism of the nonbeliever is found the true faith, once said during a lecture later in his life:
+Derrida believed that within the atheism of the nonbeliever is found the true faith, once said during a lecture in South Africa later in his life:

 …as soon as you mix the concept of forgiveness with all the connected concepts which are at work in this current process, that is reconciliation, repentance and so on and so forth, you obscurely Christianize the process; you introduce confusion and obscurity in something that has to be as clear as possible.